SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

 |        **Facilities**        | Represents the information about the available facilities, for example, disabled access, indoor locker, car parking.                |
 |  **Additional Information**  | Represents any additional information associated with the location.                                                                 |

-Along with the new TPLMS file, the following new query parameters have been added to the Get PUDO Locations API request.
+Along with the new fields, the following new query parameters have been added to the [Get PUDO Locations](https://docs.intersoftsapient.net/reference/get_v4-pudolocations-carriercode-countrycode-postcode#/) API request.

 <Table align={["center","left"]}>
   <thead>